Playa Madera, Nicaragua: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be careful to pick the right type.
-The vast majority of adapters currently being sold are simply plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. Ensure that you choose the correct type.
+The vast majority of adapters on sale are just plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most locations.

 September